What is a Public Adjuster?

 - Public Adjusters: The policyholders themselves and not the insurance company hire public adjusters.

 So out of all the classes of insurance claim adjusters, public adjusters are the only ones who have nothing to do with working on behalf of the insurance company.
 They are hired by the policyholder to go over the claim, and to ensure that they receive the correct amount of money from the insurance company to cover the damage or loss to their buildings or property from a disaster or accident.

 A public adjuster acts as a representative of you, the policyholder.
 The public insurance adjuster ‘s objective is to navigate every stage of the claim process and advocate for the best interests of the insured.
 The adjuster advises, manages, and assists with filing a claim to your insurance company to attain the best possible outcome for the claimant.
 This means you can focus on other, more important tasks instead of dealing with the stress of insurance negotiations in the days and weeks following an accident.

 There are many different duties that public adjusters perform for the policyholder:

-It is most advised to hire a public adjuster if you are dealing with claims of over 10 000 dollars, or if you feel unsure about what you are covered for in your claim.
-While it is not always necessary to hire a public adjuster, doing so will make the insurance process a lot less stressful for you as a policyholder.
+It is most advised to hire a public adjuster if you are dealing with claims of over 10,000 dollars, or if you feel unsure about what you insurance policy covers in regards to your claim.
+While it is not always necessary to hire a public adjuster, doing so will make the insurance process a lot less stressful for you as a policyholder.Find a Public Adjuster

-After experiencing any sort of disaster people tend to be traumatized and emotional, and this is the worst time for them to start filling out insurance claims and forms.
-Often insurance companies require you to place a claim as soon as possible after the incident has occurred; people are still shaken and stressed and this can result in forms being filled out incorrectly, or the wrong information on the disaster being given.
+After experiencing any sort of disaster people tend to be traumatized and emotional, and this is the worst time for them to start filling out insurance claims and loss forms.
+Typically insurance companies require you to place a claim as soon as possible after the incident has occurred; people are still shaken and stressed and this can result in forms being filled out incorrectly, or the wrong information on the disaster being given.
 All of this has a bearing on the outcome of the insurance claim, and it could significantly lower any compensation given out to the policyholder.